nicolo-felicioni/nicolo-felicioni.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D. student in Computer Science at [Politecnico di Milano](https://www.polimi.it/), where I work in the [RecSys Lab](https://recsys.deib.polimi.it/) under the supervision of Prof. Paolo Cremonesi.
+I am a final-year Ph.D. student in Computer Science at [Politecnico di Milano](https://www.polimi.it/), where I work under the supervision of Prof. Paolo Cremonesi.
 My research focuses on developing and evaluating AI agents that can safely and effectively interact with the real world.

 Research Interests
 ---